New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: Applications on Temporal Graphs

-Generating $k$-certificate can rely on using the algorithm for connectivity~\cite{crouch2013dynamic}. $F_1$ is simply the same MST computed in \cref{sec:connectivity} using the \ourtree{}.
+We can generate $k$-certificate using a connectivity algorithm~\cite{crouch2013dynamic}. $F_1$ is simply the same MST computed in \cref{sec:connectivity} using the \ourtree{}.
 Then, when $F_i$ is updated---an edge $e$ is replaced by another edge in the MST, it will be inserted into $F_{i+1}$.
 Hence, in total we maintain $k$ \ourtree{s}, so the cost is multiplied by $k$ (asymptotically the same when assuming $k=O(1)$).